Katikistan/Notes/CompSys - Eksamens noter.md

 ![[Pasted image 20240117014935.png]]
 Her ser man at 2 instruktioner `lw` og `addi` begge kan være i fetch fasen på samme tid.

-### Discord

-Hvis depend(Ex, rs1) betyder, at en intruks først kan køre sin Ex en cyklus efter, rs1 blev produeret, hvordan skal produce(Wb, rd) eller produce(Ex, rd) forstås?
-	Som at 'rd' blev produceret i den cycklus hvor instruktionen er i Wb hhv Ex

-Isn't it the Decode step that gets the values from the registers?
-So the Decode step of `bne a5,zero,.L3` should wait for the Memory step of `lbu a5,1(a0)` to finish, and stall one more step?
-	If there is forwarding it would be passed from the Me stage of lbu to the Ex stage of Bne.
-	Yes that sounds right.
-Decode doesn't really have any dependencies other than that phase being available.
-Eg. in simple one-way pipeline, it would only stall if another instruction is in that phase, or in x-way, it would only stall if x other instructions were currently in that phase
 # Networking
 c1=send p1 : c1 send packet 1
 c3=rec ak0+send p3: c3 recieve and acknowledge s0 (server packet 0)  + send packet 3 (client to server)